Arent Nicolai Dragsted: Career

 Dragsted established his own workshop in Bredgade in 1854.
-He wa highly respected for his work, especially as a chaser.
+He was highly respected for his work, especially as a chaser.
 He ended his career as alderman of the Goldsmiths' Guild in Copenhagen.
 He was granted the predicate Purveyor to the Court of Denmark shortly before his death.

 Works

 Dragsted created the golden horn that was presented to Bernhard Severin Ingemann by Danish women on the occasion of his 75th birthday.
-He has also created the golden wreath for Frederick VII's sarcophagus in Roskilde Cathedral.
+He also created the golden wreath for Frederick VII's sarcophagus in Roskilde Cathedral.

 Personal life

 Dragsted married Ane Marie Bech (1825-1861).
-She bore him two sons, Frantz M. N. Dragsted (1853-1916) and Alfred Dragsted.
+They had two sons, Frantz M. N. Dragsted (1853-1916) and Alfred Dragsted.

 Arent Nicolai Dragsted died in 1891.
 He is buried in Gentofte Cemetery in Gentofte.